 For example, I remember clearly what day I rode my ride 450.
 I was in the studio with Christine D’Ercole.
 I can look on my calendar and see what date it was, and I know it was a 60-minute class.
 She gave me a shout out, too.

 Clearly, I can remember her saying, “Where is Leah is Pawsome?” and me busting into a smile from the second row.
 But I don’t remember which class it was.
 And, sadly, that ride was purged soon thereafter during the great ridge purge of 2019.
 So, I’ll never know.
 Well, at least I have the picture I took with her afterwards.

 Sidebar: Downloading your Peloton data

 All of the information will go into a CSV document, which you can open in Excel.
-From there you can see when you peloversary is, based on that first ride (mine is 12/18/16).
+From there you can see when your peloversary is, based on that first ride (mine is 12/18/16).

-Finally, I was able to use that Excel spreadsheet to find that aforementioned 450th ride with Christine on Feburary 17, 2019.
+Finally, I was able to use that Excel spreadsheet to find that aforementioned 450th ride with Christine on February 17, 2019.
 It was a 60-minute 80s ride.

 By the way, for an accurate count of your calories burned, always wear a heart-rate monitor when you ride.
 See the image below for an explanation of that.